Finding Light

 - 100 % negative mentions

-Players note that the game becomes grindy in the middle, particularly due to overpowered enemies like scorpions in the underworld, but they feel that traditional grinding can help overcome these challenges.
+Players note that the game becomes grindy in the middle, particularly due to overpowered enemies like the scorpions in the underworld.
+However, many feel that traditional grinding can help overcome these challenges.

 “Still, nothing some old-fashioned grinding couldn't fix.”